 Petits Monts Blancs

 This recipe is from Delia's Complete How to Cook.
-Makes 8
+Makes 8.
+Scroll down to Ask Lindsey to see questions she has answered on this recipe

 To make the meringues, place the egg whites in a large, grease-free bowl and, using an electric hand whisk on a low speed, begin whisking.